Inspections & Investigations

 All City's Fire Inspectors are state certified under NFPA 1031.
 The City's Fire Investigators are state certified under NFPA 1033 and have full law enforcement powers under the Department of Criminal Justice, the same as any sheriff or police officer.

-The City's Deputy Fire Marshal is the certified Virginia Fire Official, Virginia Fire Inspector, International Association of Arson Investigator Certified Fire Investigator, Virginia Fire Investigator and a Law Enforcement Officer.
+The City's Deputy Fire Marshal is the certified Virginia Fire Official, Virginia Fire Inspector, Virginia Fire Investigator and a Law Enforcement Officer.
 Other employees within the department hold certifications as fire investigators, and they assist the department if the primary investigator is unavailable.

 The Inspections/Investigation Division conducts the inspection of businesses on a routine basis to promote public safety and the prevention of fires.
 Fire prevention codes deal with precautions against fire, open burning, maintenance of fire suppression systems, and even storage of hazardous materials.